Assisted Living Questions – What is Assisted Living?

 What kind of Licensure do Assisted Living Communities Need?

 Assisted living communities are licensed and regulated by the state; there is no federal regulatory board.
 In New Mexico, the Department of Health is responsible for licensing all assisted living and adult residential care facilities.
 Preferred Assisted Living and Respite Care is not only licensed by the New Mexico Department of Health and Environmental Health, but also the Board of Pharmacy.
 In addition, we belong to the Assisted Living Service Organization of New Mexico, and the Alzheimer’s Association.

 How is Resident Safety in Assisted Living Facilities?

 Residents should feel safe in their assisted living community.
 Since safety measures vary from community to community, it is important to visit the assisted living community you are considering and ask about safety measures at the facility.
 At Preferred Assisted Living and Respite Care, we not only have secure facilities, but utilize a call-button system so residents can easily ask for assistance in the middle of the night.

 Is Assisted Living Right For You?

 You may want to consider assisted living if you or your loved one needs assistance with activities of daily living, such as meals, laundry, showering, toileting and/or managing medications.
-As part of our aging-in-place philosophy, when residents need more nursing care than we can provide, we can arrange hospice care in our home or yours.
+As part of our aging-in-place philosophy, when residents need more nursing care than we can provide, we can arrange hospice care.

 Contact Preferred Assisted Living and Respite Care for an assisted living checklist and more information about health care in our assisted living facility.